I am pleased to announce version 2.6 of the Windows version

-The most important new feature is the ability of the RemoteSign to respond to sensor data from a RemoteSign ESP
+The most important new feature in 2.5 is the ability of the RemoteSign to respond to sensor data from a RemoteSign ESP

 The RemoteSign ESP modules with small screens have three pins that can be used to send data to its remote Sign.